TOSIT-IO/tdp-collection/docs/ARCHITECTURE.md

 TDP is a collection of ansible roles which deploy Hadoop big data services to your target machines.

-The hadoop component binaries are compiled directly from the open source repositories, meaning TDP hadoop deployments can be used commercially without cost.
+The Hadoop component binaries are compiled directly from the open source repositories, meaning TDP Hadoop deployments can be used commercially without cost.

 This document is written as a high level technical overview for TDP project contributors, DBAs, sysadmins, data engineers etc. as an aid to understand how TDP deploys and configures Hadoop services.